-We first met Abbie when she was just 10 years old and a nervous, anxious little thing.
+We first met Abbie when she was just ten years old and very anxious.

 Abbie lived with her mum, Jen, and two younger brothers, aged five and seven.
 Her dad had other children too from a previous relationship and things began to fall apart for the family after he lost a son who died at just 11 years old.
 All the children, who spent a lot of time with their step-brother, were devastated.

-Eventually Jen was in such a state that she could hardly get out of bed and care for her young children.
+Eventually, Jen became so overwhelmed that she could hardly get out of bed and care for her young children.

 At the age of 10, Abbie had to step up